 for women.
 (3) For West Des Moines chiropractic back pain patients experiencing constant lumbopelvic pain and test

-positive for sacroiliac joint dysfunction, performing gluteus
+positive for sacroiliac joint dysfunction, doing gluteus

 maximus strengthening exercises is beneficial.
 Patients who

 did these found a lessening in pain and an increase

 in gluteus maximum strength and function.
 (4) Performing both - exercise

 to strengthening the gluteus maximus muscles and lumbar segmental stabilization

 exercise – lessened low back pain disability significantly more